 Years 12 and 13

-In the Sixth Form, students are prepared for the Advanced Levels (A Level) examinations or the careers-based qualification BTEC.
+In the Sixth Form, students are prepared for the Advanced Levels (A Level) examinations or the careers-based qualification.
 Students also have the opportunity to take an Extended Project Qualification, a self-directed and self-motivated project on a topic of their own choice, which is worth half an A Level.

 A Levels remain the gold standard for students who aspire to access university in the UK or their home country.
 A Levels are taken over two years: the first year is called an AS, or Advanced Subsidiary level.
 This is equal to half an A Level.
 The second year is called an Advanced level.
 A Levels are graded A*, A, B, C, D and E.

-BTEC has earned a worldwide reputation as a premier career-based applied learning qualification because it provides learners with a clear route into university or straight into their career.
-Today’s employers are looking for confident, work-ready employees who have the practical knowledge and technical skills that are acquired while studying a BTEC.
+Career-based qualifications have earned a worldwide reputation because it provides learners with a clear route into university or straight into their career.
+Today’s employers are looking for confident, work-ready employees who have the practical knowledge and technical skills that are acquired while studying a Career-based course.

 All the courses are taught in English except the language courses, which are taught in the language studied.
 Competence in English is a prerequisite for success in the A Level programme.
 It shows that students have the fluency in written and spoken English to meet the demands of an undergraduate university course right from the start.

-To be eligible to study A Levels or BTEC, it is highly recommended that students have at least 5 IGCSE passes at grade C or 4 and above (to include Mathematics and English).
+To be eligible to study A Levels, it is highly recommended that students have at least 5 IGCSE passes at grade C or 4 and above (to include Mathematics and English).

-More information about our Sixth Form and the options available can be downloaded HERE.
+More information about our 2020 Examination Results can be found HERE.